feelinglovelynow/ace-graph-database/README.md

       * Rollback Options
         * Retry
         * Maintain data structures
-1. Mutations that alter Schema and Data simultaneously (idsMutate)
 1. Security
-    * Access JWT + Refresh JWT
+    * 2FA + Authy Support
     * AceUser > email > passwordless
+1. Node Typedefs (all optional props)
+1. Node or edge name may not start w/ [ Ace ] and no triple underscores (DELIMETER) b/c we use them as delimeters
+    * Don't allow uid or _uid to be a prop
+1. Objects folder, b/c JSDoc is not good @ classes
+    * graph
+    * transaction
+    * log
+        * Put [ Key, Original, Now, Request Item, API Token ]
+        * Delete [ Key, API Token ]
+1. Move schema loops into schema data structures
+1. loopOptions > switch
+1. Do not allow the forward and the reverse relationship propName to be the same propName
+1. Mutations that alter Schema and Data simultaneously (idsMutate)
 1. Function response types
-1. Node Typedefs (all optional props)
 1. Must relationship (storage fallback)
 1. Full Text Index, Mutation and Query
 1. Geojson support